aimms/function-reference/data-management/xml-functions/writexml.rst

 .. seealso::

     The procedures :aimms:func:`GenerateXML`, :aimms:func:`ReadGeneratedXML`, :aimms:func:`ReadXML`.
 Writing user-defined XML
-    data is discussed in full detail in Section 30.4 of the Language Reference.
+    data is discussed in full detail in :doc:`data-communication-components/reading-and-writing-xml-data/reading-and-writing-user-defined-xml-data` of the Language
+    Reference.